Mechanical Techniques – Plumbing and the CAWT recognize #WorldPlumbingDay

 “World Plumbing Day is a great opportunity to recognize the important work of plumbers,” said Jason Jackson, Mechanical Techniques – Plumbing program coordinator.
 “Plumbers provide important services which contribute to maintaining the health of communities, including proper installation of drains, waste, and venting systems along with potable piping and other mechanical systems.”

 Mechanical Techniques – Plumbing instructors are training the next generation of plumbers and water systems operators in Fleming’s Kawartha Trades and Technology Centre.
 This program introduces students to installing, maintaining and repairing piping systems in residential, commercial, industrial and municipal settings.

 “This program really prepares graduates to hit the ground running.
 Our students gain experience in piping, legislation, and application of code related to plumbing.
 When they graduate, they have the knowledge and practical skills to enter into a plumbing apprenticeship and/or become employed in a number of mechanical trades,” said Jason.

 Unfortunately, not everyone has access to clean water.
-The United Nations said an individual needs 50 liters of water per day for meal prep and personal hygiene, but many people in Africa only get 20 liters of water per day.
+The United Nations said an individual needs 50 litres of water per day for meal prep and personal hygiene, but many people in Africa only get 20 litres of water per day.